sixers-sdp/sixers/api/README.md

 The robot will store the orders / map on the external web server, through this web server the cook will be able to see and modify current standing orders.

-Furthermore it should contain current map of the place in some reprentation easy to parse.
+Furthermore it should contain current map of the place in some representation easy to parse.

 # Infrastructure:

 The API will

-- [ ] use Flask,
+- [ ] use Django,
 - [ ] sqlite database
 - [ ] will have minimalistic admin interface.